thundergolfer/thundergolfer.github.io/collections/_posts/2024-01-14-computing-cultural-literacy.md

 ## … 400 essential names, dates, and concepts

-Following the the lead of Hirsch Junior’s original book, here’s an attempt at a list of essential names, phrases, dates, and concepts in the computing and software community.
+Following the lead of Hirsch Junior’s original book, here’s an attempt at a list of essential names, phrases, dates, and concepts in the computing and software community.
 E. D. Hirsch Junior’s list was an absurd 5,000 items; here I bother with only 400.

 As with the original list, “knowing” something implies familiarity but not expertise.

 The original list was also made collaboratively, and so is this one!
-The culture always moves, thinking left-to-right, at the right we have what’s slipping out of view and at the left is what is entering the core but remains fringe.
+Our culture always moves.
+Thinking left-to-right, at the left we have what’s slipping out of view and at the right is what is entering the core but remains fringe.
 You can indicate `left` when you find something to be ‘too left’, that is, exiting our culture into the past.
 Indicate `right` for the opposite, when something is ‘too right’, or too new.
 You can also just trash an item.
 <!-- Undo with <kbd>⌘</kbd>+<kbd>z</kbd>, and submit suggestions with the button at the bottom. -->

 ### ¶ The list